bialger/Crypt0/README.md

 # Crypt0
-This program encrypts text files more securely than many others.
+This program encrypts files very securely.
 The program is based on my own encryption algorithm.
 Choose a strong password.
 The program is written by Alexander Bigulov.